riticulus/RCH_Hackathon/README.md

 ## Infrastructure
-If you want, use the APIs and devices you like.
+If you want, use the APIs and devices of your choice.
 Or even invent everything from scratch: pretend Data-APIs existed by mocking them, generate test data as you need, or use generic data you find on the internet.

 Otherwise take benefit of the infrastructure we offer you: